BigWorldSetup/BigWorldSetup/README.md

 * fork BWS repository using "SourceTree" or "SmartGit" or other preferred tool
 * add mods/make other changes (see FAQ in the Docs folder of the BWS package!)
 * create a pull request to submit changes from your fork back to the main project

-!
-Don't use BitBucket's web-interface to edit files because it doesn't save non-ANSI characters properly

 ### Contributors ###